realar-project/realar/docs/api.md

 The next basic abstraction is expression.
 Expression is a function that read reactive boxes or selectors.
 It can return value and write reactive values inside.

-We can subscribe to change any reactive expression using `on` function _(which also works with signal)_.
-[Play on RunKit.](https://runkit.com/betula/6013ea214e0cf9001ac18e71)
+We can subscribe to change any reactive expression using `on` function (which also works with signal). _[play on runkit.](https://runkit.com/betula/6013ea214e0cf9001ac18e71)_

 ```javascript
 const { get, set } = value(0);